 What is MTC?

-For further detailed information on Medullary thyroid cancer (MTC), please read the AMEND Patient information Book which was produced with the assistance of the AMEND Medical Advisory Team.
+For further detailed information on Medullary thyroid cancer (MTC) and its treatment, please read the AMEND Patient information Book which was produced with the assistance of the AMEND Medical Advisory Team.
 We recommend that you discuss the contents of this book with your specialist – it is not for use in self-diagnosis, and not all of the information it contains may be relevant to you.

 MTC Patient Information Book

 Author: Jo Grey, AMEND CEO, with the help of the AMEND Medical Advisory Team

 AMEND has a variety of ways to donate to show your appreciation for our work.

 Membership is free so come and join our family

 AMEND is pleased to bring you our latest publication: ‘Starting a Family: Your Choices’.
 Funded by a grant from the Society for Endocrinology, this…